Andrewy-gh/fittrack/client/docs/migration-notes/plan-2.md

 3. **Future-Proof**: When your API changes, simply regenerate and the types will update automatically
 4. **Better Query Keys**: Hey API generates normalized query keys which are more robust
 5. **Enhanced Cache Invalidation**: With tags already enabled, you can invalidate queries by tags rather than specific keys
-6. **Preparation for Centralized Authentication**: Sets up the foundation for implementing client interceptors when you switch to Hey API
+6. **Centralized Authentication**: Client interceptors handle authentication automatically
 7. **Consistency**: All query/mutation patterns will be consistent across your codebase

 ## 5. Future Enhancements (Optional)